gifale95/eeg_encoding/README.md

-# EEG encoding using Deep Neural Networks
+# Building and evaluating linearizing encoding models of EEG data using DNNs
 Here we provide the code to reproduce the results of the paper:</br>
 ["Paper title"][paper_link].</br>
 Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy